 Stage one – Introduction to teaching

-You’ll learn research-informed techniques and strategies to tackle issues that you will face in your training placements.
+You’ll learn strategies to tackle issues that you will face in your placements.
 These strategies will help develop your understanding of teaching and learning, the primary curriculum and educational policy.

 Subject knowledge and applied pedagogy

-In these sessions, our subject teacher experts will give you a good understanding of what it means to teach Primary Education.
-PGCE Primary 3-7 trainees will develop their Key Stage 1 curriculum knowledge and understanding in English, Mathematics, Science, Computing and PE.
-You’ll also explore the broader curriculum, alongside the Early Years Foundation stage areas of learning.
+You’ll develop your Key Stage 1 curriculum knowledge and understanding in English, Mathematics, Science, Computing and PE.
+You’ll explore the broader curriculum, alongside the Early Years Foundation stage areas of learning.

-During your second placement, you’ll spend a minimum of nine weeks in a new school, teaching a contrasting age phase to your first placement.
-You’ll continue to focus on English and Maths, alongside PE and non-core elements of the teaching timetable.
+You’ll develop your teaching skills further, usually in a new school, teaching a contrasting age phase to your first placement.
+You’ll continue to focus on English and Mathematics, alongside PE and broader areas of the curriculum.

-Having developed and applied your subject and curriculum knowledge, you’ll spend a week at university completing CPD activities and workshops that will prepare for your teaching career.
+Having developed and applied your subject and curriculum knowledge, you’ll spend some time at University completing CPD activities that will prepare for your teaching career.
 These activities will include responses to current priorities in primary education, support for your first employment and optional enhancements to develop your professional profile.